Admiralissimus/IBA-DevOps-Practicum-HW/2/readme.md

 }
 ```

-- Get data from SSM
+- Get data from SSM.

 ```
 // Get Password from SSM Parameter Store